Media in Syria: Pro-opposition media

-The public does have access to Western radio stations and satellite TV, and Qatar-based Al Jazeera has become very popular in Syria.
+The public did have access to Western and Middle Eastern radio stations and satellite TV, and Qatar-based Al Jazeera became very popular in Ba'athist Syria.
 In August 2012, a media centre utilized by foreign reporters in Azaz was targeted by the Syrian Air Force in an airstrike on a civilian area during Ramadan.

 Television

-There are also satellite stations which broadcast outside Syria.
-Two of the primary satellite networks, Eutelsat and Nilesat, have recently expressed frustrations over the Syrian government preventing satellite TV transmissions broadcast from international outlets.
+There are also satellite stations which broadcast from outside of Syria.
+Two of the primary satellite networks, Eutelsat and Nilesat, expressed frustrations over the Syrian government preventing satellite TV transmission broadcast from international outlets.